 You can learn more about financial assistance

-on our website or our billing staff can provide you with information.
+on our website or our financial counselors can provide you with information.
 Depending on your financial status, several programs are available to help with medical bills.
 If you would like to discuss financial assistance options, call one of our account representatives at 515-239-2111, or if you are an inpatient, ask your nurse to have a financial counselor come to your room.

 What if I need help understanding Medicare?